 Sometimes things happen while traveling.
 Make sure you leave some money set aside to allow you to make last-minute purchases as needed.
 This could be for things like running to the pharmacy for an unforeseen illness or even booking an alternate train/bus if you miss your original transport connection.

 Consider packing a first aid kit to be prepared and save some money while you’re at it.
-Here are some of the things I carry in my kit:
+Check out my first-aid kit post where I show some of the things I carry in my kit.

 (10) Track your travel spending